tmfudge/terminal-mac-cheatsheet/README.markdown

 # Terminal Cheatsheet for Mac (Basics)

-This cheatsheet is available in many languages.
-Since the translation rely on volunteers, the content between the available languages may vary.
+This cheatsheet is available in many languages.Since the translation rely on volunteers, the content between the available languages may vary.
 Choose one below:

 - [English Version](#english-version)
 - [Version en Español](https://github.com/0nn0/terminal-mac-cheatsheet/tree/master/Español)